Alexandra Billings: Television and film appearances

 In 2009, Chicago PBS affiliate WTTW produced a documentary about Billings' life and career, entitled Schoolboy to Showgirl: The Alexandra Billings Story.
 It aired on WTTW and nationally on other PBS stations, and is often rebroadcast during Pride Month on various stations.

 She has appeared in the 2005 made-for-TV movie Romy and Michelle: A New Beginning.
 She has also played transgender characters in episodes of Karen Sisco, ER, Eli Stone and Grey's Anatomy.

 In 2010, Billings appeared in the film FAUX, in which she commented on gay marriage spurring the economy.

 In 2015, Billings appeared on season two, episode six of How to Get Away with Murder as Professor Jill Hartford.

-In 2017, transgender actors and actresses, including Billings, were part of a film aimed at Hollywood producers, written by Jen Richards, asking for more and improved roles for transgender people.
+In 2017, transgender actors and actresses, including Billings, were part of a video open letter aimed at Hollywood producers, written by Jen Richards, asking for more and improved roles for transgender people.

 In 2018, Billings played a recurring role as judge Martha Wallace in the second season of Goliath.

 Billings received wider recognition for her role as Davina in the Amazon series Transparent.
 The character was introduced in an early episode of season one in 2014 as a transgender friend of a recently out trans woman, and appeared throughout the show's run, including in its feature-length finale, Musicale Finale.

 From 2020, Billings appeared in a recurring role as Robin, a transgender supervisor at Wellman Plastics and mentor to Darlene Conner on ABC's The Conners.

 She had a recurring role as Inspector Ainsley Lowbeer in the 2022 Amazon Prime Video science fiction series The Peripheral.

 She appeared in the 2023 film Queen Tut, for which she received a Canadian Screen Award nomination for Best Lead Performance in a Comedy Film at the 12th Canadian Screen Awards in 2024.